isomerpages/scdf-ebsc/_being-a-resilient-responder/Mental Fitness.md

 permalink: /being-a-resilient-responder/mental-fitness/
 description: ""
 ---
-When we are carrying out our duties as emergency responders or in supporting the organisation, we may face difficult situations.
+When we are carrying out our duties as emergency responders or in supporting the organisation, we may face difficult situations such as going on a stressful call.
 Building our mental fitness helps us to deal with such difficult situations in a positive manner and bounce back from challenges.

 ### Challenge Unhelpful Thoughts
 Do you know that negativity can come from automatic and unhelpful thoughts that 'pop' into our minds?
 For many, this usually happens when we are **faced with challenges** or **overwhelmed with stress** (i.e., distress).